ximus/personal-sites/ximus.xyz/content/notes/gate.md

 * shows histogram screenshots, console
 * mention ruby xport tests
 * mention polymer was a more consistent, solid dev experience compared to angular.
 Less hacking about, less missed expections, less digging into the bowels of the beast and reading documentation, less abstract concepts
+* gateway should pass full UDP packets to gate node and back.
+It should pass any IP packet that matches UDP and UDP.port == host port.
+This makes more sense (less complexity) and solves the issue of replying to the originating remote host port.

 ## Photos
 There was some photographic record, [check it out](https://picasaweb.google.com/104618138749013524886/GateProject?authuser=0&feat=directlink)